Ultimate Dearborn Real Estate Investing Guide for 2026

 Housing

-The median home value in Dearborn is , as opposed to the entire state median of and the national median market worth which is .
+The median home value in Dearborn is , in contrast to the state median of and the national median value that is .

-Looking at the rental industry, Dearborn has a median gross rent of .
-The state’s median is , and the median gross rent across the US is .
+As for the rental housing market, Dearborn has a median gross rent of .
+The statewide median is , and the median gross rent all over the US is .

 of rental properties in Dearborn are occupied.
-The rental occupancy rate for the state is .
-The same rate in the nation generally is .
+The entire state's renter occupancy percentage is .
+The nation's occupancy level for rental properties is .

-The occupied rate for housing units of all types in Dearborn is , with a comparable unoccupied rate of .
+The occupancy percentage for residential units of all sorts in Dearborn is , with a corresponding vacancy rate of .

 Housing Quick Stats